zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/connect-zenml-to-infrastructure/service-connectors-guide.md

 * a multi-type GCP Service Connector that allows access to every possible resource accessible with the configured credentials
 * a multi-instance GCS Service Connector that allows access to multiple GCS buckets
-* a single-instance GCS Serice Connector that only permits access to one GCS bucket
+* a single-instance GCS Service Connector that only permits access to one GCS bucket

 ```
 $ zenml service-connector list